Ankle Fracture Open Reduction and Internal Fixation

 How do I get ready for ankle fracture open reduction and internal fixation?

-In some cases, your healthcare providers might do your ORIF a little later, so the swelling in your ankle can go down first.
+In some cases, your provider might do your ORIF a little later, so the swelling in your ankle can go down first.
 You might need to have your ankle held immobile while you wait for your surgery.
-Talk to your healthcare provider about how to get ready for the surgery.
+Talk to your provider about how to get ready for the surgery.
 Ask if there are any medicines you should stop taking ahead of time, like blood thinners.
 You’ll need to not eat or drink after midnight the night before your procedure.

 What happens during ankle fracture open reduction and internal fixation?

 Your healthcare provider can help explain the details of your surgery.
 These details will depend on where the injury is and how serious it is.
 An orthopedic surgeon will do the surgery aided by a team of healthcare providers.
 The surgery may take a few hours.
-In general, you can expect the below:
+In general, you can expect the following:

 After cleaning the affected area, your surgeon will make an incision through the skin and muscle of your ankle.